 On Tuesday, we attended a Taco Tuesday pot luck dinner in the Buckhorn barn.
 There was a good variety of Mexican food and desserts.
 Jan had baked a Sundrop cake and, unfortunately, there were no leftovers to bring home after the dinner.

-On Wednesday evening, we picked up Dave and Jo Peterson and drove to Bandera where we had dinner at the 11th Street Cowboy Bar.
+On Wednesday, Jan and Jo went to Fredericksburg for a girls’ day out consisting of shopping and dining.
+That evening, we picked up Dave and Jo Peterson and drove to Bandera where we had dinner at the 11th Street Cowboy Bar.
 We each brought our own meat to grill over the large pits.
 It had started to drizzle while Phil and Dave were grilling and Jan and Jo were getting our sides but we were all back under shelter before the heavy rains came.
 Fortunately, we had gotten seats under the roof because, when the rain began, it came with a vengeance.
 Even some of those in the shelter got soaked as the rainwater poured through many of the seams in the roof.

 Dave and Phil grilling dinner

 On Friday, we got together with Dave and Jo and went to the Wild Ass Hey Barn for a delicious fried catfish dinner and entertainment by the performers at Open Mic night.

 On Saturday, Dave and Jo picked us up and we went to Luckenbach.
 It was drizzling for much of the day but we were able to find shelter in the barn where we watched a couple of sets by a very good country band, Small Town Habit.

 Small Town Habit